Freedom of religion in Malaysia: Voluntary conversion of minors

 Conversion to other faiths is allowed in Malaysia once one has reached an age of majority.
-A minor may not convert to another faith without explicit permission of his or her guardian as described in the Guardianship of Infants Act (1961) and the Federal Constitution (Articles 11 (1) and 12 (3) and (4)).
+A minor may not convert to another faith without explicit permission of his or her guardian as described in the Guardianship of Infants Act 1961 and the Federal Constitution (Articles 11 (1) and 12 (3) and (4)).

-This case was tested by Teoh Eng Huat vs Kadhi mot of Pasir Mas Kelantan in 1986.
+This case was tested by Teoh Eng Huat v Kadhi of Pasir Mas, Kelantan & Anor in 1986.
 Teoh Eng Huat's daughter was a ward of the state.
 She married a Muslim.
 Hence then a minor, converted to Islam.
 The high court ruled that the father's right to decide the religion and upbringing of the infant is allowed "subject to the condition that it does not conflict with the principles of the infant's choice of religion guaranteed to her under the Federal Constitution".
 Through the proceedings, Susie Teoh never appeared in court to testify.

 The decision was over-ruled on appeal to the Supreme Court, who held "in all the circumstances and in the wider interests of the nation no infant shall have the automatic right to receive instruction relating to any other religion other than (her) own without the permission of the parent or guardian".

 The Supreme Court further held that this was "only of academic interest" as Susie Teoh was no longer a minor at the time of hearing.

 In response several states (Islamic laws are passed by individual states) passed laws providing for conversion by 15 (defined as "baligh" in Islam or the age of puberty).
 Federal law still provides for the age of majority as 18.